Ekakshh/Ekakshh/README.md

 🌍 **Based in:** Delhi, India
 📫 **Reach me at:** ekakshhupadhyay@gmail.com

-🤝 **Collaboration:** Open to working on diverse and innovative projects
+🤝 **Collaboration:** Open to working on diverse and innovative projects.
 ⚡ **Fun fact:** I’m always learning and exploring how AI can make life smarter!

 ---